1 Day Moment in Monte Carlo: Monaco Day Trip from Nice

 Fairmont Hairpin

-During races, Formula 1 fans in the grandstands can watch the precision of the drivers up close or from the luxurious Fairmont Monte Carlo which gives the turn its name.
+During races, fans in the grandstands can watch the precision of drivers up close or from the luxurious Fairmont Monte Carlo which gives the turn its name.
 This high-profile landmark towers over the curve, adding to the glamour of the Monaco Grand Prix with renowned restaurants like Nobu and Nikki Beach inside.

 Pro Tip: